callenflynn/Team-SharkSuit/README.md

 Welcome to the official Team SharkSuit website repository!

 ## About Team SharkSuit
-Team SharkSuit is a gaming community focused on fun, teamwork, and competitive play across a variety of games.
-We value inclusivity, good sportsmanship, and making new friends through gaming.
+Team SharkSuit is a gaming community for both competetive and relaxed gaming
 ## Games We Play
 - iRacing
 - Call of Duty: Black Ops 6